Conducting a programming exercise consists of 7 steps distributed among

 Each one represents a single test case feedback and should have the format:

-: This is the name of the test case as it will be shown for example on the ‘Configure Grading’ page.
-It should therefore have a for this exercise uniquely identifiable name and has to be non-null and not empty.successful
+name: This is the name of the test case as it will be shown for example on the ‘Configure Grading’ page.

-: The message shown as additional information to the student.
-Required for non-successful tests/feedback, optional otherwise.
+message: The message shown as additional information to the student.

 The Artemis Integrated Code Lifecycle system allows you to use programming exercises fully integrated within Artemis, without the need of any external tools.
-Find more information on it here.